duplode/stunts-cartography/README.md

   allows for extracting tracks from replays.
 For that purpose, both replay formats of Stunts are accepted.
-* To save the track map, right click the image and choose "Save image as...", as it would be done in any regular page.
+* To save the track map, right click the image and choose "Save image as...", as it would be done in any regular web page.
 * The interface background colour changes according to the horizon of the track being displayed.
+* The annotations box allows users to add some kinds of annotations to the maps by specifying them with a simple syntax, described in the help page linked from the program interface, without needing to use an image editor.
+It is specially convenient for preparing race analysis maps.

 ## Repository content highlights